chriskalv/shazamPi_Zero/README.md

 ## Setup
 1. Flash [Pi OS](https://www.raspberrypi.com/software/) onto the microSD card (SSH enabled), assemble the hardware and make the device connect to your WiFi.
-2. `sudo apt-get update -y && sudo apt-get upgrade -y`
+2. `sudo apt-get update && sudo apt-get upgrade -y`
 3. Install Seeed ReSpeaker 2-Mics Pi HAT with these [Instructions](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT_Raspberry/) and manage settings:
    - Adjust the left/right input db gain to an appropriate level, depending on the desired usage environment (loud music = low/no db gain needed)
    - Restore your `alsamixer` configuration automatically after reboot.
 How this is done is described [here](https://dev.to/luisabianca/fix-alsactl-store-that-does-not-save-alsamixer-settings-130i).